jhpyle/docassemble/_docs/documents.md

 * <a name="tab"></a>`[TAB]` - Insert a tab (horizontal space), e.g., to indent the first line of a paragraph when it otherwise would not be indented.

-This interview demonstrates these features:
+This DALang demonstrates these features:

 {% include side-by-side.html demo="document-markup" %}

-## <a name="pandoc"></a>Formatting documents with Pandoc templates and metadata
+## <a name="pandoc"></a>Formatting Documents with Pandoc Templates and Metadata

 You can also control global formatting options by setting `metadata` for the document.
 These options are passed through to [Pandoc], where